sinoz/osrs-docs/docs/updating/hit-mask.md

 very first head bar that is active at the moment, regardless of if it actually matches the one that is being updated.
 - The type of the head bar.
 See types [here](#head-bar-types).
 - The time span of the head bar.
 The number written informs the client to gradually progress the head bar towards the destination provided further below.
-Each value corresponds to one client tick, or 20 milliseconds.
+Each value corresponds to one [client tick](../variables/client-tick.md#client-tick).
 If the time span is written as 0x7FFF(32,767), the head bar will instead be removed instantly.
 If that's the case, none of the below will be written for this head bar.
 - The delay until the head bar becomes visible.
-The value corresponds to one client tick, or 20 milliseconds.
+The value corresponds to one [client tick](../variables/client-tick.md#client-tick).
 - The number of pixels to fill the head bar with.
 - If the time span is between 1 and 32,766(inclusive), the number of pixels at which the gradual progression stops.

 ### Head Bar Types
 Below is a table of different head bar types.
 The types cannot be resized dynamically by the client, and as such, a lot of duplicate types are made to fill every possible width that might be used.
-- The duration variable is the total duration of the head bar in client ticks, which is 20 milliseconds each.
+- The duration variable is the total duration of the head bar in [client ticks](../variables/client-tick.md#client-tick).
-- The disposal variable refers to the client tick at which the head bar begins gradually vanishing.
+- The disposal variable refers to the [client tick](../variables/client-tick.md#client-tick) at which the head bar begins gradually vanishing.
 - The width refers to the width of the head bar sprite.

 *The table is sorted according to the internal head bar type ids.*